NiniOrtiz/BIRDpy/README.md

 # BIRDpy
-Birdpy  aims to be able to produce bioelectricity integrated with reaction-difussion systems as a type of constrain for know COBRA methods for metabolic recostructin, and uFBA for Tissues and biofilms
+Birdpy  aims to be able to produce  Tissue models with bioelectrically integrated with reaction-difussion systems as a type of constrain for known COBRA methods for metabolic recostructin, and uFBA .